ways/BlueDo/README.md

 Lock your desktop, mute music or run any other command when leaving your PC.
 There are dozens of apps like this.
 This one just aims to make it beautiful, modern and easy.

+# Maturity

+Alpha

 # Requirements

 sudo apt install python-gi-dev python3-pip python3-dev libgirepository1.0-dev gcc libcairo2-dev pkg-config gir1.2-gtk-3.0
 pip3 install -r requirements.txt --user

+Use these system commands:
+* bluetoothctl
+* amixer
+* loginctl
+* cut

 # Command line options